We take part in Safer Internet Day! Have a look at this video and click here to visit their website for loads of advice and information!

 Each class carries out a unit of online safety learning.
 For example, in Year 1 children begin to learn that passwords are private, and in Year 6 children learn to say no to inappropriate requests.

-We also take part in 'Safer Internet Day' - every class takes part in activies and a competition.
+We also take part in 'Safer Internet Day' - every class takes part in activities.